Walter Reuther: Political affiliation

-United Automobile Workers
+United Automobile Workers (UAW)

 First victory against automobile companies

 Upon returning from Europe to Detroit, Reuther hitchhiked to South Bend, Indiana, to attend the second annual convention as a delegate of the fledgling UAW.
 Upon his return he became president of newly formed Local 174 on Detroit's west side and with brother Victor, led the first successful strike against the automotive giants at Kelsey Hayes, which supplied brake drums and wheels to Ford Motor Company.
 The main complaint was the speed-up of the assembly line was intolerable.
 Workers were losing limbs and even their own lives trying in vain to keep up with the ever-increasing speed of the assembly line.
 It was December 1936 when the workers pulled a surprise strike and sat down in the plant refusing to leave until management negotiated with their representative, Walter Reuther.

 When management tried to enter the plant to remove the machinery, thousands of sympathizers swarmed the sidewalks and blocked the doorways.
 Ford needed those brake drums and wheels badly and after 10 days of striking the sides settled.
 The first major UAW victory to unionize the auto factories was won.
 Upon Reuther's insistence, women won equal pay for equal work: 75 cents an hour.
 The speed-up of the assembly line was slowed down and the company could not fire a worker for joining the union.
 UAW Local 174's membership expanded from 200 before the strike to 35,000 within the next year.